Please view this video as an introduction to our classes.

 The Museum is a private non-profit organization dedicated to connecting people to nature through educational experiences that promote conservation.
 The Museum is accredited by the American Association of Museums and the Association of Zoos and Aquariums.
 It is a member of the Association of Science and Technology Centers, the Chesapeake Bay Gateways Network, the Eastern Virginia Birding and Wildlife Trail, and the John Smith Trail.

-Read the November Teacher e-newsletter: Ancient Life from Down Under.
+Read the December Teacher e-newsletter: They ate WHAT at Jamestown?
 Sign-up for this monthly newsletter at the bottom of the page.

 Download the 2013-14 Teacher's Guide.